 Best for: Travellers who prefer a secluded island getaway

 How to get there: Hop on a 30-minute boat ride from Merang Jetty in Kuala Terengganu

-Located between Pulau Perhentian and Redang, Lang Tengah remains an under-the-radar island of the bunch.
-There are only four resorts island-wide, all of which come with their own private beaches, so it’s perfect for anyone looking for a quiet, crowd-free escape.
-Water sports enthusiasts will appreciate the slew of activities here – there are three snorkelling locations and eight scuba-diving spots – while outdoor lovers will enjoy its hiking treks, even a bioluminescent beach.
+Located between Pulau Perhentian Besar and Redang, Lang Tengah remains under-the-radar.
+There are only four resorts islandwide, all of which come with their own private beaches, so it’s perfect for a quiet, crowd-free escape.
+Water sports enthusiasts will appreciate the slew of activities here – there are three snorkelling locations and eight scuba-diving spots – while outdoorsy types will enjoy its hiking trails and bioluminescent beach.

 3. Gemia Island